magurgg/MemoryGame/README.md

 # MemoryGame
-Juego memorama en Java para Android
+Sample memory game for Android using Java.